Tips & Best Practices

 Pick the right blocking method

+Manual is the simplest — start and stop from the app.
+Timer locks apps for a set duration (free, no hardware needed).
 NFC tags are great if you want to physically walk somewhere to unblock.
 QR codes work the same way but you can print them.
-Timers are good for scheduled focus sessions.
-Manual is the simplest — start and stop from the app.

 Use multiple profiles